RussianIn the Department of German and Russian

 Students majoring in Russian language and culture are expected to study in Russia for at least one semester.
 Instructors advise beginning students carefully about January, summer, and semester programs.
-The Colby in St. Petersburg program offers students highly individualized study of Russian language, literature, and history, a full cultural program, and residence with Russian families.

-Chair, Associate Professor Arne Koch (German)
+Chair, Associate Professor Alicia E. Ellis (German)

 Requirements for the Major in Russian Language and Culture

 - A minimum of seven courses (three or four credits) numbered above Russian 127 in the Department of German and Russian, including Russian 426 or 428, and at least one course each in 19th- and 20th-century Russian literature or film in English translation (usually chosen from 231, 232, 237, 242).

 - One course in pre-20th-century Russian history and one course in 20th-century Russian history (usually History 227 and 228).

 - A seminar in Russian literature, conducted entirely in Russian (Russian 426, 428).

 The point scale for retention of the major applies to all courses offered toward the major.
 No requirements for the major may be taken satisfactory/unsatisfactory.